quicwg/base-drafts/draft-ietf-quic-http.md

 ## HTTP/2 Error Codes

 QUIC has the same concepts of "stream" and "connection" errors that HTTP/2 provides.
-However, there is no direct portability of HTTP/2 error codes.
+However, there is no direct portability of HTTP/2 error codes to HTTP/3 error codes; the values are shifted in order to prevent accidental or implicit conversion.

-The HTTP/2 error codes defined in Section 7 of {{!HTTP2}} map to the HTTP/3 error codes as follows:
+The HTTP/2 error codes defined in Section 7 of {{!HTTP2}} logically map to the HTTP/3 error codes as follows:

 NO_ERROR (0x0):
 : HTTP_NO_ERROR in {{http-error-codes}}.